 - 1) To understand Finite Element Methods

 - 2) To develop an ability to

-- a) Analyze 1D, 2D structural analysis problems
+- 3) Analyze 1D, 2D structural analysis problems

-- b) Analyze thermal analysis problems
+- 4) Analyze thermal analysis problems

-- c) Use of translators for import export of CAD models.
+- 5) Use of translators for import export of CAD models.

-- At the end of this course, Students are able to- - 1.
-To calculate deflection, stress and strain in structural analysis - 2.
-To calculate temperature at various nodes - 3.
-To select and use appropriate translator for CAD data.
+Course Outcomes: Students are able -

+- 1) To calculate deflection, stress and strain in structural analysis - 2) To calculate temperature at various nodes - 3) To select and use appropriate translator for CAD data

+Unit-1:(8)

-Unit-1: Introduction to Finite Element Method: Basic Concept, Historical Background, Engineering applications, general Description, comparison with other methods.
-Integral Formulation and Variation Methods: Need for weighted-integral forms, relevant mathematical concepts and formulate, weak formulation of boundary value problems, variational methods, Rayleigh-Ritz method and weighted residual approach.
-(8)
+Introduction to Finite Element Method: Basic Concept, Historical Background, Engineering applications, general Description, comparison with other methods.